Paul D. Adams

 General Paul DeWitt Adams (6 October 1906 – 31 October 1987) was a United States Army officer.

 Early life

 Adams was born in Heflin, Alabama.
 After graduating from Marion Military Institute in 1924, he entered the United States Military Academy and graduated in 1928, receiving his commission in the infantry.

-Through his paternal familyline he is a great-greatgrandson of U.S. President John Quincy Adams and great-great-greatgrandson of Founding Father and president John Adams.
+Through his paternal family line he is a great-great-grandson of U.S. President John Quincy Adams and great-great-great-grandson of Founding Father and president John Adams.